bjzelvelder/GABBI/README.md

 ```
 ---
 # Pipeline overview
 The GABBI pipeline is a fully automated pipeline to design target capture baits (or probes) using a **whole-genome alignment**.
-As opposed to other commonly used methods of probe design, **no base taxon** needs to be specified, and the final set of targeted loci tend to be more variable than ultraconserved elements (UCE) and are refered to as shared homologous regions (SHR).
-Further details on the context and signficance of this new probe design method can be accessed through the [publication](#references) that features the GABBI pipeline.
+As opposed to other commonly used methods of probe design, GABBI doesn't rely on a **base taxon**.
+The final set of targeted loci tend to be more variable than ultraconserved elements (UCE) and are referred to as shared homologous regions (SHR).
+Further details on the context and signficance of this new probe design method can be accessed through the [publication](#citation) that features the GABBI pipeline.

 The GABBI pipeline can be segmented into 6 phases:
   1) Aligning chromosome-level genomes using [Cactus](https://github.com/ComparativeGenomicsToolkit/cactus?tab=readme-ov-file) (Armstrong et al. 2020)